Takeya Actives Insulated Review

 Ease of Use

 The variety of lid/spout/locking mechanisms that exist among vacuum insulated bottles is vast enough for a dissertation.
 The Takeya Actives provides an easy-to-use solution to this self-perpetuating problem in water bottle technology.
 The bottle has a wide mouth lid that can be easily removed for filling.
 On the lid is a separate, screw-top drinking spout that eliminates the issue of spilling water all over oneself when drinking on the go.
-This design has been attempted by brands in the past, but Takeya has created here a fairly simple, leak-free version of this cap design.
+Brands have attempted this design in the past, but Takeya has created a fairly simple, leak-free version of this cap design.

 The lid, however, proves to be challenging to clean, as it consists of multiple moving parts.
 The rest of the bottle cleans easily, as it is similar in shape to the Yeti or Hydro Flask bottles.

-The bottle does come with a silicone sleeve to protect the bottom, which we found to greatly help the Takeya in our drop test.
+The bottle comes with a silicone sleeve to protect the bottom, which we found to greatly help the Takeya in our drop test.
 This sleeve protected the bottom of the bottle from chipping or denting.

-Though its lid is novel and its silicone sleeve helped protect the bottom of the bottle from damage, the Takeya Actives is not our favorite choice for stainless-steel bottles.
-It is a fine option for folks looking for a way to stay hydrated in town, but it is not our top choice for insulated, stainless-steel bottles.
+Though its lid is novel and its silicone sleeve helped protect the bottom of the bottle from damage, the Takeya Actives is not our favorite.
+It is a fine option for folks looking for a way to stay hydrated around town, but we'd recommend many other insulated stainless steel bottles before this one.